There are now 3 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) a theory examination; (2) Continuous assessment through completion of clinical simulations; and (3) continuous assessment through submission of clinical diaries.
+- Indicative assessments in this unit are as follows: (1) a theory examination; (2) continuous assessment through completion of clinical simulations and examinations; and (3) continuous assessment through submission of clinical diaries and/or case studies.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a theory examination, continuous assessment through completion of clinical simulations and examinations, and continuous assessment through submission of clinical diaries and/or case studies components.

 - Unit Coordinator(s)